-We will bear the cost of the solicitation of proxies.
+The Company will bear the expense of the solicitation of proxies.
 In addition to mail and e-mail, proxies may be solicited personally, via the Internet or by telephone or facsimile, by FSC CT LLC's ("FSC CT") or Fifth Street Management LLC's ("Fifth Street Management") regular employees without additional compensation.
-We will reimburse brokers and other persons holding Company common stock in their names, or in the names of nominees, for their expenses for forwarding proxy materials to principals and beneficial owners and obtaining their proxies.
-We have retained Innisfree M&A Incorporated ("Innisfree"), 501 Madison Avenue, 20th Floor, New York, NY 10022 to assist us in the solicitation of proxies for a retainer fee of \$75,000 plus out-of-pocket expenses.
-In addition, the Company has agreed to pay Innisfree a per call fee of \$5.00 for telephone calls between Innisfree and retail investors in connection with the proxy solicitation.
+The principal address of FSC CT is 777 West Putnam Avenue, 3rd Floor, Greenwich, CT 06830.
+We will reimburse brokers and other persons holding the Company's common stock in their names, or in the names of nominees, for their expenses for forwarding proxy materials to principals and beneficial owners and obtaining their proxies.